SEB-Core/mongoose-recipes/README.md

 }
 ```

-At the bottom of our file, we'll create a module.exports that will export all of the functions we make.
+At the bottom of your file, you'll create a module.exports that will export all of the functions you make.

 ```js
 module.exports = {